Yihoon-J/Yihoon-J/README.md

 studying `Business Administration` and `Data Science`.

 I'm also a chef manager of `DSCover`, a data analyzing academy in SKKU.

 ### I can use
 ![py](https://img.shields.io/badge/-Python-F08027)
 ![R](https://img.shields.io/badge/-R-76AADB)
 ![QGIS](https://img.shields.io/badge/-QGIS-76A32A)
 ![Tab](https://img.shields.io/badge/-Tableau-468CBB)

-I published
+### I published
-- Y.Jeon, "Differences in Press Photography by the Political Tendency of Media Companies: Focusing on union-related reports"
+- Y.Jeon, "Differences in Press Photography by the Political Tendency of Media Companies: Focusing on union-related reports", 도전학기 Python활용 인문사회과학 논문쓰기 논문집, Vol.3 No.1, ??-??, 2022

 ### External Links